na-na-hi/renget/archive/SisyphusJanus.md

 #SisyphusJanus's Bots
 ***
-Beginner botmaker, request bots or send feedback on how shit my bots are at SisyphusJanus@proton.me
+Beginner botmaker, request bots or send feedback on how shit my bots are at SisyphusJanus@proton.me Got banned from /g/ for troll posts(?) for a couple days, not sure as to why.
+Will be back soon
 ***
 [TOC2]
 ***